-Using her strong grounding in art and design she produces designs, elaborate and unique, at the request of her customers.
+With a strong grounding in art and design she produces designs, elaborate and unique, at the request of her customers.

-She has worked with leading designers and award-winning Architects and been involved with restoration projects on a selection of period properties.
+Johanna has worked with leading designers and award-winning Architects and been involved with restoration projects on a selection of period properties.

 During 2012-13 Johanna completed the Building Craft Apprenticeship, which focuses on traditional building techniques, with The Prince's Foundation for Building Community.
 She is the recipient of the prestigious Hancocks Award.
 Since then she has joined other trades during the Foundation's annual Summer School to promote awareness of the craft.